Drug deaths per 100,000 population

 - Drug overdose is one of the leading causes of injury-related death in the United States.
 Particularly for overdose deaths involving synthetic opioids (e.g., fentanyl), the number of deaths has significantly increased in the past few years (Source: CDC)

-- Rates of drug poisoning deaths are highest among males, those between the ages of 25 and 64, and Black Rhode Islanders.
+- Rates of drug poisoning deaths are highest among males as well as those between the ages of 25 and 54.

 - The Governor’s Overdose Prevention and Intervention Task Force has focused on responding to the overdose crisis, and the task force’s website includes additional recent information and data.